jakeqaverch/Engagement-Survey/README.md

 | 5      | 3     | 0.003      |
 | % Positive || 29.9          |

+- The sentiment on this question is relatively negative with 29.9% of respondents answering positively.

 ## I am able to disconnect from job-related stress after I've completed a typical workday.